-As a detailer you have to take the rough with the smooth, the good with the less good, the clean with the dirty, and the average with the best, and this is where this story of a gem I was lucky enough to work on.
+As a detailer you have to take the rough with the smooth, the good with the less good, the clean with the dirty, and the average with the best, this story is of a gem I was lucky enough to work on.

 Last year I was out with a friend, he had vehicle trouble and we ended up going to a friend of his who fortunately only lived a few kms away.
 That friend was in the MG owners club, and a year later came back to me to detail, not his MG, but a Citroen C3 Pluriel and his wifes Mini.
 Whilst there, one of his friends dropped by in an Aston Martin Vantage, we got chatting and discussed the paintwork on his vehicle, the bonnet of which was concerning him.
 Time passed, I thought nothing of it, but had been impressed with the lines of the car and the beautiful exhaust note it made as he left.